LouisaWhitton/louisaw-nc-news/README.md

 If no article exists for the requested article_id, responds with 404 and 'article not found'

 If an invalid object is passed, responds with 400 and 'invalid input'

+### /api/comments/:comment_id
+#### DELETE
+Deletes the comment with the requested comment_id and responds with a status of 204

+If no comment exists for the requested comment_id, responds with 404 and 'comment not found'

 ### /api/topics
 #### GET